 The choice of obtaining eggs from a known donor vs from an anonymous donor would be made by the recipient(s).

-After stopping birth control pills, the donor will be taking ovulation stimulating medications along with a GnRH antagonist medication to prevent her from ovulating before the eggs are mature.
-She will be monitored by ultrasounds and estrogen blood levels.
-Once the eggs are deemed mature, she will receive a final injection to allow scheduling of the egg retrieval, which will take place approximately 36 hours after that injection.
+The egg donor will be started on oral contraceptives at the start of a natural menses to lead into the IVF stimulation.
+She will be on birth control pills for approximately 2 ½ weeks.
+A few days after the end of the birth control pills, the egg donor will begin a series of daily injections to stimulate the growth of her eggs.
+She will also be an injectable medication to prevent ovulation during the stimulation.
+She will be monitored by ultrasounds and estrogen blood levels every few days while on the injections.
+When the eggs are considered ready, she will receive a final injection to prepare the eggs for ovulation.
+The egg retrieval will be performed approximately 36 hours after the final injection (prior to when ovulation would be occurring).
 The egg retrieval will be accomplished under light anesthesia in the operating room at Northern California Fertility Center and takes approximately 15 minutes to complete.
 She will stay in the recovery room for about 45 minutes and will be discharged home in the care of a family member or friend.